 I appreciate that each day as a section for social media channels at the bottom.
 I like to use this section to keep track of my daily growth or if I need to call out a specific post that needs to go out that day.
 For example, if I have an Instagram-only campaign, I will call out on December 5th, I need to post that day.

-I also like that the beginning of each month has a section for monthly goals and monthly theme.
+I also like that the beginning of each month has a section for monthly goals and monthly themes.
 It allows me to move ahead in my calendar to think about what I want to create for months down the road.

 Utilize Pinterest – 60/40